almquistj/adkpitch/PITCHME.md

 +++

+`docker ps`

+List the running containers

++++

 `docker rmi`

 To delete an image.

 There can be so called 'dangling images' - use `clean.sh`

-+++

-`docker ps`

-List the running containers

 ---

-## Why using Docker for development environment
+Why using Docker for development environment

 - one defined environment
-- all can use the same environment
+- everyone use the same environment
 - perhaps useful in ~6 months when new versions of various tools/packages exist
 - environment can be automatically verified to e.g. build AOSP